prakashricha/Factors-Contributing-In-Graduation-Rate/README.md

 # Factors contributing to Graduation Rates

-Analyze the Graduation rate in NEW JERSEY public schools on factors such as
+Analyzed Graduation rate in NEW JERSEY public schools on factors such as

 * Population
 * Demographics